Our Mission

 With your help we inspire hope, spark dialogue and transform understanding.

-Your financial support — whether $10, $100, or $1,000 — is deeply appreciated and helps us expand student opportunities, bring innovative scholars, writers and practitioners to campus, and connect researchers across campus, across the nation, and around the world.
-Together, our potential is limitless.
+Building knowledge, catalyzing new thinking, advancing understanding about the roots of conflict and the routes toward peace — these are the Center’s priorities.
+Your gift — whether $10, $100, $1,000 or more — is deeply appreciated and helps provide unique student opportunities, bring innovative scholars, writers and practitioners to campus, and connect researchers across campus, across the nation and around the world.